rossm932/ProCode-Assignment/README.md

 # ProCode- Front End Assignment
-A Repository for ProCode's assignment of a Cat Gallary utlizing the Cataas API
+A Repository for ProCode's assignment of a Cat Gallary utilizing the Cataas API

 # Cat Gallery